maxsitt/insect-detect-docs/docs/software/pisetup.md

 sudo reboot
 ```

-After the reboot you may have to reload the remote VS Code window (or establish
-a new SSH connection if you are using RPi Zero W (v1)).
-When the Raspberry Pi
+After the reboot you will have to establish a new SSH connection.
+When the
-terminal is back and active again, we will change some of the RPi settings
+Raspberry Pi SSH Terminal is back and active again, we will change some of
-(use the arrow keys to navigate) with:
+the RPi settings (use the arrow keys to navigate) with:

 ``` bash
 sudo raspi-config